MrBloo79/OAKS/README.md

 # Installation

-1. Clone this repo and set it up as new vault
+1. Clone this repo and set it up as new vault (trust author)
 2. Restore required plugins
     1. Install Screwdriver
     2. Switch to `Xtra/Required Plugins` file